ggkarabas/CS403-Project3/README.md

 Line 2: Syntax error - Missing spaces around operator '/'
 ```

-This kind of precise feedback helps you fix issues quickly.

-One of DumPy's key philosophies is to provide clear, helpful error messages that facilitate quick debugging.
-Unlike other languages that might generate vague error outputs, DumPy aims to offer precise guidance for the developer.
+These error messages are designed to be highly specific and easy to understand, making it easier for developers to quickly identify and fix issues in their code.
+Debugging is an important part of the development process, and DumPy aims to make it as intuitive and straightforward as possible by providing meaningful error messages that clearly indicate what went wrong and how to resolve it.

 ## Formatting Rules

-DumPy has some strict formatting rules to keep code readable:
+DumPy enforces strict formatting rules to ensure that code is always consistent and readable.
+This consistency is important not only for individual developers but also for teams working together on the same codebase.
+The key formatting rules in DumPy include:

-- **Spaces around operators**: For clarity, operations like `x + y` need spaces.
+- **Spaces around operators**: To improve clarity, operations like `x + y` must include spaces around the operator.
-- **Readable Numbers**: Large numbers should use underscores.
+- **Readable Numbers**: Large numbers should be formatted using underscores to enhance readability.
+This makes it easier to see the value at a glance, especially when working with large figures.

+For example:

 ```dumpy
 let population = 1_000_000  # One million
 ```

-To enforce consistent, readable code, DumPy has strict formatting requirements:

-- **Spaces around operators**: Operations like `x + y` must include spaces for clarity.
-- **Readable Numbers**: Large numbers should be formatted using underscores.
+By enforcing these formatting rules, DumPy ensures that code is easy to read and understand, which makes it easier for developers to collaborate on a project.

 ## Indentation and Whitespace

-DumPy enforces 4 spaces for indentation.
-Consistency is key, and inconsistent indentation will give you a syntax error.

-DumPy mandates using 4 spaces for indentation.
+DumPy mandates the use of four spaces for indentation, rather than tabs or a mix of spaces and tabs.
 This rule ensures that all code is formatted uniformly, making it easier to read and maintain.
-Unlike many other languages, inconsistent indentation will result in a syntax error.
+Unlike many other languages, inconsistent indentation in DumPy will result in a syntax error, which emphasizes the importance of maintaining proper formatting at all times.

 ## Grammar and Language Structure

-The grammar of DumPy defines how statements, expressions, and blocks are structured.
+The grammar of DumPy defines the rules for how statements, expressions, and blocks are structured, ensuring that code written in DumPy follows a consistent and predictable format.
+This predictability makes the code easier to read and understand, especially for larger projects.

 ### Program Structure
-A DumPy program is composed of a series of statements, functions, and classes, each following strict syntax rules:
+A DumPy program is composed of a series of statements, functions, and classes, each of which must follow strict syntax rules:

 ```dumpy
 program       : (function | class | statement)* NEWLINE